onqtam/headjack/src/introduction/addressing.md

 This way data is self-certifying not just self-certifying data addressable by hash, but also by a pretty URL!

-# Names
+Headjack - free the world's information by making it portable & addressable

-- names/handles
+interlinking data and allowing different views to be used can reduce the effect of echo chambers

-    - decentralized DNS
+Good addressing intertwined with identity is a strong network effect.

-    - giving/leasing the names properly & orderly is a hard problem
+- extensible - sub-addressing for content?

 - archivability
     - data vs entire webpage content
     - push vs pull

 - indexing